scinlp-workshop/scinlp-workshop.github.io/index.md

 variety of text sources (e.g. scholarly papers, surveys and technical reports, patents, tweets by scholars, blogs/tutorials, etc.)

+### Call for papers

+We welcome submissions of short abstracts (1 page) related to the above research areas.
+Submissions may include previously published results, late-breaking results, work in progress, among other types of scholarly work.
+Accepted abstracts will be presented in the **poster session**.

+To submit an abstract, please send an email to <b>scinlp@googlegroups.com</b> with the subject line "SCINLP submission: [TITLE]".
+Please include:

+* One-page abstract in PDF format as an attachment.
+Since the abstracts will not be reviewed, there is no need to anonymize the submissions.
+* Indicate whether any of the authors will be able to present the work in person at the workshop.
+* Indicate whether you'd like us to provide a link to the abstract on the workshop website.
+* Indicate whether you need an invitation letter for visa purposes.
+* Indicate the scientific domain(s) and source(s) of scientific text relevant to the submission; for example, scientific domain could be “Genomics” while source of text could be “Peer-reviewed papers from PubMed”.

 ### Tentative schedule

 We aim to have at least 4-5 invited speakers and a poster session.
 Depending on the number of